 Step 10: Attach legs

-Step 12: Turn stand over, insert bowls and fill with food and water for your pet!
+Step 12: Turn the stand over, insert bowls, and fill with food and water for your pet!